tmhglnd/jit.underworld/README.md

 The main object that works together with the `jit.world` object to create a non-realtime rendering option.

 **arguments**
-- context name : the jit.world context name
+- context name : the jit.world context name (required)
-- name : name your jit.underworld context and use this for all your jitter objects in the patch.
+- name : name your jit.underworld context and use this for all your jitter objects in the patch. (required)

 **attributes**
-- `@fps` - the frames per second for data/signal capture and offline rendering
+- `@fps` - the frames per second for data/signal capture and offline rendering (default=60)
-- `@dim` - the rendering resolution x/y
+- `@dim` - the rendering resolution x/y (default=480 270)
-- `@render_dim` - the preview resolution in the jit.world
+- `@render_dim` - the preview resolution in the jit.world (default=1920 1080)
-- `@codec` - recording code (h264, prores, huffyuv, gif, jpeg)
+- `@codec` - recording code (h264, prores, huffyuv, gif, jpeg, default=prores)
-- `@engine` - recording engine (viddll, hap, avf, qt)
+- `@engine` - recording engine (viddll, hap, avf, qt, default=viddll)

 **messages**
 - `realtime` - use jitter in realtime, as usual
-- `capture` - start capturing the data/signal streams to dictionary per frame
+- `capture` - start capturing the data/signal/matrix streams to dictionary or matrixset per frame
 - `render` - offline render the captured data/signal/visual to disk
 - `goto` - view a specific frame
 - `rewind` - rewind framecount to 0 (stop/realtime also rewind)